guispinoza/geo1004.hw01/README.md

     $ ./hw01

 ```
-Download with the zip file, extract and run:
+Or you can download with the zip file, extract and run:
 ```
     $ cd https://github.com/guispinoza/geo1004_hw1.git/hw/01/cpp
     $ mkdir build